KAIST-Visual-AI-Group/CS479-Assignment-3DGS/README.md

 Lastly, compute the binary mask indicating the points that are behind the near plane by checking whether the $z$-coordinate of $\mathbf{p}\_{\text{view}}$ is greater than $z\_{\text{near}}$.

-> [!IMPORTANT]
-> Refer to the method signature and docstring for input and output specifications.

 ### Task 2.
 Covariance Matrix Projection

 Implement the projection of the covariance matrix onto the image plane in the `compute_cov_2d` method of `renderer.py`.